dronekit/dronekit-python/docs/guide/getting_started.rst

 The easiest way to set up DroneKit-Python on Windows is to use the Windows Installer.
 This is applied over the top of the *MAVProxy* Windows installation and includes all needed dependencies and the DroneKit-Python examples.
+The latest version even :ref:`sets up MAVProxy to load DroneKit <loading-dronekit>`.

 .. tip::